skynetservices/skydns1/README.md

 ##Roadmap
 As awesome as SkyDNS is in it's current state we plan to to further development with the following.

+* Handle Priorities for explicitly supplied hosts/uuids.
+This brings up an interesting question, if you supply a host or region should it only return exact matches, or should it work similar to regions where your supplied value gets a higher priority than others.
 * More comprehensive test suite
 * Validation of services
 * Benchmarks / Performance Improvements